Emily3403/hetzner-server-scouter/ReadMe.md

 Usually, you don't want to run this tool manually.
 Instead, you want to run it periodically and get notified if a new server is available.

 Hetzner-Server-Scouter is a user service.
-To install it, copy the `systemd/hscout.service` and `systemd/hscout.timer` file into `$XDG_CONFIG_DIR/systemd/user` and enable it:
+To install it run the `bin/install-systemd.sh` or copy the `systemd/hscout.service` and `systemd/hscout.timer` file into `$XDG_CONFIG_DIR/systemd/user` and enable it:

 ```bash
 systemctl --user daemon-reload